13th Cavalry Regiment (United States): Punitive Expedition

+On 14 May 1916, then Captain George S. Patton, the commander of Troop C, conducted another manhunt for Pancho Villa in what would become the first motorized attack in the history of U.S. warfare.
+A force of ten soldiers and two civilian guides, under Patton's command, with the 6th Infantry in three Dodge touring cars surprised three of Villa's men during a foraging expedition, killing Julio Cárdenas and two of his guards.
+It was not clear if Patton personally killed any of the men, but he was known to have wounded all three.

 Interbellum

 Gun crew of the 13th Armor firing machine-guns at airplanes attacking a bridge near Bethune, SC.
 1941.

 The period between the Mexican Expedition and World War II was a tumultuous time for the 13th Cavalry.
 The United States entered World War I in April 1917, but the regiment remained on the Mexican border and patrolled the area to protect against future raids.
 In 1921 it returned to Fort Riley, Kansas where it was key in developing the Army's future mechanized and armored force.
 The Troopers received M1 Combat Cars for their reconnaissance roles, but some remained mounted on horseback.
 Mechanization continued under commander Walter S. Grant from 1929 to 1931.
 In 1933, it was assigned to the 2nd Cavalry Division, and was soon transferred to the 7th Cavalry Brigade (Mechanized) at Fort Knox, Kentucky in 1936.
 Under the command of Charles L. Scott, the troopers dismounted their loyal horses for the final time and went on to become a fully mechanized unit.

 The 13th Cavalry, in their new vehicles, was sent to Pine Camp, New York to participate in some of the Army's first ever mechanized warfare exercises.
 This training helped to identify the advantages and shortcomings of the Army's new mechanized cavalry forces, and the 13th Cavalry played a major role in the Army's modernization.
 On 15 June 1940, the 13th Cavalry Regiment was redesignated as the 13th Armored Regiment (Light) and was assigned to the newly formed 1st Armored Division.
 As a Light Armored Regiment, the 13th had an authorized complement of 91 Officers and 1,405 Enlisted Men, along with 82 M3 Scout Cars for reconnaissance, and 136 M3 Stuart Light Tanks.
 With the 1st AD, the 13th Armor (Light) participated in the Arkansas, Louisiana, and Carolina Maneuvers of 1941, which were the Army's first training exercises in large-scale armored warfare.